Our Big Conversation

 In the wake of the Grenfell Tower tragedy, many social housing tenants say they feel ignored – and this isn't unique to Grenfell.
 Across the country, many communities and tenants don't feel their views count – and that often, they're treated as second-class citizens.

-But we're ready to listen.
+But we've been listening.
 To tenants, people on waiting lists, and the wider community.
-We want as many voices as possible to be heard.
-And we want a bold plan for change, which we'll deliver directly to Prime Minister Theresa May, and Labour's Jeremy Corbyn.
+We're capturing as many voices as possible.
+And we're creating a bold plan for change, which we'll deliver directly to Prime Minister Theresa May, and Labour's Jeremy Corbyn.